TechPlayz/BrainCrack/README.md

 ```

 # Syntax
-Open Samples folder and go through the programs
+Open Samples folder and go through the programs for better understanding
 Supported Datatypes: Integer and String only (Dynamic typing)

 # Note